khast3x/khast3x.github.io/_posts/2018-02-05-Android-Quad9.md

       	1. [Click here](https://f-droid.org/FDroid.apk) to download the APK
       	2. Install the APK by opening the file
       	3. Open the F-Droid store
-      	4. ⚠️ Give it a minute so it refreshes the repositories
+      	4. ⏳ *Give it a minute so it refreshes the repositories*
 1. Install DNS66
 	1. Wait for F-Droid to update
 	1. Search for `DNS66` and install

 ### Harden device with DNS66 & Quad9

-Once inside the application, *hit the refresh button* ⏳.
+Once inside the DNS66 application, *hit the refresh button* ⏳.

 This will update all blacklists that come out of the box, mixing advertisement and malicious hosts.

-Switch to the "DNS" tab and add quad9 ```9.9.9.9``` as your desired DNS server.
+Now switch to the "DNS" tab and add quad9 ```9.9.9.9``` as your desired DNS server.
 Save and select it.

 *The picture below shows the configuration edit page, and what it should look like once activated.*